-UPDATED 3Apr2020: It’s funny what sticks with you from childhood.
-One of my earliest woodworking memories is of my grandfather using a jack knife, carving Roman numerals into the edges of wooden window sashes and their matching storm windows at the cottage.
+It’s funny what sticks with you from childhood.
+One of my earliest woodworking memories is of my grandfather using a jack knife to carve Roman numerals into the edges of wooden window sashes and their matching storm windows at the cottage.
 Since each window was a little different, the numbers let him reinstall the storms in the right spot every fall.
-The half-hour I spent watching him carve more than 40 years ago has not only influenced my woodworking today, but it’s the reason you’re reading this now.
+The half-hour I spent watching him carve more than 50 years ago has not only influenced my woodworking today, but it’s the reason you’re reading this now.
 It’s astonishing how small actions can sometimes launch far-reaching ripples into history.

 I’ve since refined and expanded Grandpa’s wood carving idea and use it on workshop projects that I especially like.
 A date, a name, initials or a fun label add a dimension to woodworking that you can’t get any other way.
 I’ve also brought my computer and printer into the process to speed and improve results.